 Careers in our gardens

-We look after some of the most stunning and important landscape parks and gardens in Britain.
+We look after some of the most important and ground-breaking landscape parks and gardens in Britain.

 During their placement the HBGTP trainee will benefit from a structured learning programme and be assigned a supervisor and a mentor to guide and support their practical training.
 The trainee will keep a technical diary and undertake research projects and weekly plant identification tests.